 If closing costs have increased more than the allowed limits and your application has not had a “changed circumstance,” you are entitled to a refund of the amount above the allowable limits.

 If a changed circumstance is required, the Closing Disclosure will need to be redone.

-This could delay your closing, so you’ll want to contact your lender to make any of the necessary changes immediately.
+This could delay your closing, so you’ll want to contact your lender and title company to make any of the necessary changes immediately.

 How to use your Loan Estimate to check the Closing Disclosure

 When you started your loan, your lender issued a Loan Estimate.

 The Loan Estimate (LE) is another product of the TRID rule.
 This disclosure replaced what was formerly known as the “Good Faith Estimate” or GFE.

 Your Loan Estimate highlights the most important features of the loan and makes it easier to compare different lenders.